sradco/ovirt-metrics-conf/README.md

-# fluentd
+# oVirt Metrics conf

-This is a fluentd.conf for transforming hosts and vms metrics collected by Collectd and send them to Elasticsearch.
+This repository stores the configuration files required to send oVirt hosts and VMs metrics to a remote metrics store.